-Mumbai: Dalit protests hit bus, rail traffic; Section 144 imposed in Thane
+Dalit groups' bandh affects normalcy in Mumbai, protests shake Delhi

 Angry protesters blocked traffic and halted railway services at numerous parts of the city while shops and business establishments were shut at Chembur, Vikhroli, Mankhurd, Kurla, Dadar and Govandi.

-The police lathi-charged to disperse the protesters, who vandalised auto rickshaws, Brihanmumbai Electric Supply and Transport and private buses.
+The police lathi-charged to disperse the protesters, who vandalised auto rickshaws, Brihanmumbai Electric Supply and Transport (BEST) and private buses.
 Several schools were closed down.

+The Dalit protests have reached the national as left student groups staged protests outside the Maharashtra Sadan in New Delhi.

 Meanwhile, Bharipa Bahujan Mahasangh (BBM) leader Prakash Ambedkar has called for Maharashtra bandh on Wednesday to protest the state government's "failure" to stop the violence at Bhima Koregaon village in Pune district on Monday.